vmware/vic/doc/user_doc/vic_installation/introduction.md

-# Overview of vSphere Integrated Containers for vSphere Administrators #
+# Overview of vSphere Integrated Containers Engine for vSphere Administrators #

 vSphere Integrated Containers enables IT teams to run traditional and container workloads side-by-side on existing infrastructure seamlessly.
 With vSphere Integrated Containers Engine, containers are provisioned as virtual machines, offering the same security and functionality of virtual machines in VMware ESXi&trade; hosts or vCenter Server&reg; instances.